dgrisafe/academic-kickstart/content/publication/2018-04-29-pacg-ches/index.md

 ---
-title: Prevalence and Characteristics of Primary Angle Closure Disease in an Adult Chinese American Population: The Chinese American Eye Study
+title: 'Prevalence and Characteristics of Primary Angle Closure Disease in an Adult Chinese American Population: The Chinese American Eye Study'
-author: Dom Grisafe
 date: '2018-04-29'
 slug: pacg-ches
 categories: